Tobacco marketing targeting African Americans

-Tobacco marketing targeting African-Americans refers to the practice of customizing tobacco products and advertising techniques specifically to African-American consumers.
+Tobacco marketing targeting African-Americans is the practice of customizing tobacco products and advertising techniques specifically to African-American consumers.
 It is most commonly analyzed through the consumption of mentholated cigarettes, as it represents 47% of black adult smokers and 84% of adolescent black smokers.

 Background

 African-Americans are believed to be one ethnic group to suffer disproportionately from smoking-caused chronic and preventable diseases, evident in the approximately 45,000 African-Americans who die from smoking-caused illnesses each year.
 Studies indicate that an estimated 1.6 million African-Americans under the age of 18 and alive today will become regular smokers, and about 0.5 million of these individuals will die prematurely from tobacco-related diseases.

 The origins of the word cool stemmed directly from the jazz culture of the 1950s and 1960s.
 During this time the term cool went from a definition of cold to an urban definition of being: "The Birth of Cool".
 The Kool brand capitalized on this new culture of "coolness" in African-American culture that evolved from the Davis' jazz movement.
 They drew upon the idea of "coolness" to define their brand, Kool.
 It was then associated with a positive, glamorous self-image which embodied the idea of cool found in jazz.
 Kool's first tagline was: "To be cool you smoke Kool".
 They later infused the idea of being cool with the line "Smoking a Kool?
 Like riding a Rolls-Royce".